-Goal Name Goal Details Goal Type Total Funding 1 Engage and Empower the Learner through Technology Objectives: 1 Strategies: 1 Activities: 1 Organizational \$0 2 Prepare and Support Teachers and Leaders to Graduate College- and Career- Ready Students Objectives: 2 Strategies: 2 Activities: 3 Academic \$6800 All educators and students will have tools to access a comprehensive viable infrastructure when and where they need it.
-Objectives: 2 Strategies: 2 Activities: 5 Organizational \$153200 demonstrate a proficiency that all students understand human, cultural, societal issues, and personal responsibilities related to technology, and practice legal and ethical behavior in and out of the classroom by 05/24/2017 as measured by participation/completion of digital citizenship instruction..
+Goal Name Goal Details Goal Type Total Funding 1 Engage and Empower the Learner through Technology Objectives: 1 Strategies: 1 Activities: 1 Organizational \$0 2 Objectives: 2 Strategies: 2 Activities: 8 Academic \$33000 All educators and students will have tools to access a comprehensive viable infrastructure when and where they need it.
+Objectives: 2 Strategies: 2 Activities: 7 Organizational \$253000 demonstrate a proficiency that all students understand human, cultural, societal issues, and personal responsibilities related to technology, and practice legal and ethical behavior in and out of the classroom by 05/20/2016 as measured by completion of the Common Sense Media toolkit for internet safety instruction.